Research

 Disposal of the Dead: Beyond Burial and Cremation

-Disposal of the Dead is a three-year project funded by the Australian Research Council (DP: 180103148)
+Disposal of the Dead was a three-year project funded by the Australian Research Council (DP180103148)

 Remote, Restricted and Redesigned: Memorialisation practices and the COVID-19 pandemic